WindMillCode/Judima-Framework/AngularApp/testing/TESTS.md

 * on multi line group elements get duplicated properly
 * on one line group around buttons elements get duplicated properly

+works with items on same line

+before contols  with items before after controls  with items before
 |position|one line|multi line|
 |:------|:------:|------:|
 |before contols                                                            |         |       |            |
 |around controls                                                           |         |       |            |
 |after controls                                                            |         |       |            |
 |before contols  with items before                                         |         |       |            |
-	 //works with items before on the same line
 |around controls    with items before                                      |         |       |            |
 |after controls  with items before                                         |         |       |            |
-	// works with items on same line
 |before contols  with items after                                          |         |       |            |
 |around controls with items after                                          |         |       |            |
 |after controls  with items after                                          |         |       |            |
 |before controls with items in betwewen                                    |         |       |            |
 |after controls with items in betwewen                                     |         |       |            |
 |around controls with items in betwewen top                                |         |       |            |
 |around controls with items in betwewen bottom                             |         |       |            |
 |around controls with items in betwewen both                               |         |       |            |
 |before controls with items in betwewen and before                         |         |       |            |
 |before controls with items in betwewen and after                          |         |       |            |
 |after controls with items in betwewen and before                          |         |       |            |
 |after controls with items in betwewen and after                           |         |       |            |